"The Best Camera Is The One That's With You"

 In line with "The Best Camera Is The One That's With You", there are currently five camera set-ups that I might bring along in different combinations:

-1 My Eyes.
+1 No-weight, i.e. my eyes.
 The most important camera are my own eyes.
 Even when not carrying a real camera, it is still fun to try and spot nice things to take photos off.
 Next to being a good exercise to train one's "photographic eyes", it is also a good way to relax a bit.
 A good way to slow down.

-4 A Sony A6500 with assorted Sony lenses:
+4 Mid-weight, involving a Sony A6500 body, with assorted Sony lenses:

 This combination allows me to travel rather light, while still providing me with a good range of lenses.
-A great combination to bring when travelling for work, or when mainly visiting cities.
+A great combination to bring when travelling for work, or when exploring cities on foot.

-5 A Sony A7R II with assorted Sony lenses:
+5 Full-weight setup, involving two Sony A7R II bodies, with assorted Sony lenses:

 - FE 24-70mm, F2.8 GM